Counter-Fraud and Anti-Bribery policy

 Fraud is broken down into three key sections:

 - Fraud by failing to disclose information; and

 It is the responsibility of everyone associated with the University to comply with this policy and report any suspicions of fraud or corruption.
 We have a “no retaliation” policy for people reporting suspicions, and concerns can be raised if necessary under the University’s Whistleblowing Policy.

 Bribery is defined as giving someone a financial or other advantage to perform their functions or activities improperly or to reward that person for having already done so.
 A bribe does not have to be cash, neither does it have to be received; offering or requesting a bribe is sufficient to contravene the Act.

 Bribery could include seeking to influence a decision maker by giving some kind of extra benefit other than what can legitimately be offered as part of a tender process.
 It could also include donations made to an institution which might be seen as influencing a trustee or official to act or decide in a certain way.

-For further advice and guidance on the Anti-Bribery Policy please contact the Assurance Service team in the Department of Strategic Planning and Governance.
+For further advice and guidance on the Counter-Fraud Policy, please contact the Risk Advisor:

 - Telephone:+44 29206 88906